Recommendations

 Senior Film Conservator

 The evocative power of Roping Wild Bears (1934) continues to haunt audiences with its stylistic flair, the artistic provocations of Roping Wild Bears demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Documentary excellence.
+Explore the following titles to broaden your appreciation for Short excellence.

 The visceral impact of Roping Wild Bears (1934) stems from to transcend the limitations of its 1934 budget and technology.